grafana/tutorials/content/tutorials/build-a-streaming-data-source-plugin.md

 When returning a `data.Frame` with initial data we can return a special field `Channel` to let the frontend know that we are going to stream data frames after initial data load.
 When the frontend receives a frame with a `Channel` set it automatically issues a subscription request to that channel.

+Channel is a string identifier of topic to which clients can subscribe in Grafana Live.
+See a documentation of Grafana Live for [details about channel structure](https://grafana.com/docs/grafana/latest/live/live-channel/).

-In Grafana channel consists of 3 parts delimited by `/`:
+As said in docs in Grafana Live channel consists of 3 parts delimited by `/`:

 * Scope
 * Namespace
 * Path

-For example, the channel `grafana/dashboard/xyz` has the scope `grafana`, namespace `dashboard`, and path `xyz`.

-Scope, namespace and path can only have ASCII alphanumeric symbols (A-Z, a-z, 0-9), `_` (underscore) and `-` (dash) at the moment.
-The path part can additionally have `/`, `.` and `=` symbols.
-The meaning of scope, namespace and path is context-specific.

-Scope determines the purpose of a channel in Grafana.
 For datasource plugin channels Grafana uses `ds` scope.
 Namespace in the case of datasource channels is a datasource unique ID (UID) which is issued by Grafana at the moment of datasource creation.
 The path is a custom string that plugin authors free to choose themselves (just make sure it consists of allowed symbols).
 I.e. datasource channel looks like `ds/<DATASOURCE_UID>/<CUSTOM_PATH>`.

 So to let the frontend know that we are going to stream data we set a `Channel` field into frame metadata inside `QueryData` implementation.
 In our tutorial it's a `ds/<DATASOURCE_UID>/stream`.
 The frontend will issue a subscription request to this channel.